-Our nominating and corporate governance committee is composed of four directors: Ms. McSharry, Mr. Schnee, Dr. Sohn and Mr. Winningham.
-In August 2017, Ms. McSharry succeeded Dr. Sohn as chairperson of the nominating and corporate governance committee.
-Each member of the nominating and corporate governance committee meets the independence requirements of the Nasdag listing standards.
+Our nominating and corporate governance committee was during all of 2018 and is currently composed of four directors: Ms. McSharry, Mr. Schnee, Dr. Sohn and Mr. Winningham.
+Ms. McSharry serves as chairperson of the nominating and corporate governance committee.
+Each member of the nominating and corporate governance committee meets the independence requirements of the Nasdaq listing standards.

-The nominating and corporate governance committee met four times during 2017 and did not act by written consent during the year.
+The nominating and corporate governance committee met four times during 2018 and did not act by written consent during the year.